Taliaa Club Qatar

-In 1960, the club struggled to find a meeting place, but was able to create a board of directors, as voted upon by the general assembly.
+In 1960, the club struggled to find a meeting place but was able to create a board of directors, as voted upon by the general assembly.
 The board consisted of Khalifa Al-Kuwari as president, Khalid al-Raban as vice president, Mohammed Youssef al-Ali as secretary, Mubarak Rashid al-Hitmi as treasurer, Ahmed Abdullah al-Khal as secretary of cultural activity, Nasser Ahmed the second as secretary of social activity, and Ahmed Abdullah al-Maliki as a sitting board member.

-The club’s mission statement was centered on ethics, work and dedication with the goal of raising cultural level and social awareness among youth.
-The club stated in its document of statues that it would interfere in religious and political matters.
+The club’s mission statement was centered on ethics, work, and dedication with the goal of raising cultural levels and social awareness among youth.
+The club stated in its document of statutes that it would interfere in religious and political matters.

-Club activity was focused on the club magazine, which was published monthly, trips throughout Qatar to visit cultural landmarks, lectures, debates, poetry readings, and the club theater on topics or issues of choice.
-Most controversial of these was the theater and the poetry readings.
-After putting on a provocative political play written by Saleh Mohammed al-Sulaiti, portraying the Arabs in Palestine in a violent struggle, authorities took notice of the clubs movements that inspired the use of violence.
+Club activity was focused on the club magazine, which was published monthly, and trips throughout Qatar to visit cultural landmarks, lectures, debates, poetry readings, and the club theater on topics or issues of choice.
+Most controversial of these were the theater and the poetry readings.
+After putting on a provocative political play written by Saleh Mohammed al-Sulaiti, portraying the Arabs in Palestine in a violent struggle, authorities took notice of the club's movements that inspired the use of violence.
 The club also published a photo of a missile.
 The final straw for authorities came shortly after the club put on a debate between Ahmed al-Tager and Hassan Ali Abdullah Youssef in late 1960 regarding the political struggle between nationalists and leftists in Iraq during the reign of Abd al-Karim Qasim.

 In 1961, tanks raided the club after Friday prayers, and members were taken to prison.
 Members were placed in isolation and were restricted from receiving any visitors in prison.
 Among those arrested were Khalid bin Mohammad al-Rabban, Mohammed al-Ali, and Khalifa Al-Kuwari.
 They spent 21 days in prison, and decided to go on a hunger strike.
 After the intervention of a few relatives of the members, they were released from prison.
 Some members who were imprisoned referred to those who assisted in their release as servants of God.